 On the other hand, it is a complex and difficult process for the associations’ leaders.
 The Amazonas region is very large.
 And it is in Chachapoyas, the capital of the Amazonas region, that all the papers are made.
 Knowing that the Peruvian administration is very demanding, it is rather the journey of a fighter that just started.

 Once the partnership is formed, villagers must establish the services they wish to offer to travellers.
-So, there are municipalities that offer orientation with an “orientador local” to their main site (an archaeological or natural site) and charge an entrance fee.
+So, there are municipalities that offer guided visits with an “orientador local” to their main site (an archaeological or natural site).
+For this, they charge an entrance fee.
 Others offer horse rental, catering services or hotels.

 A recurring problem in the villages is the fact that everyone wants to participate in activities and make a supplementary income.
 We must bear in mind that communities cannot live only from the welcome of travellers.
 Therefore, the various activities such as guide or hiring of horses are attributed to villagers.
 This in turn allows an equitable distribution of resources, but also allows them to continue working in their field and take care of their animals.